 The markup assessed to a transaction is the same regardless of which interchange category a transaction qualifies to.
 The interchange charges and markup combine to yield the merchant discount fee, which is the merchant’s cost to process the transaction.

 What are the benefits of interchange plus?

 Interchange plus is the most transparent, cost-effective form of merchant account pricing.
 The separation of processing costs with interchange plus also allows for the optimization of interchange expenses.
-Check out the great video here at CardFellow that compares tiered pricing to interchange plus for more details and the benefits of interchange plus.

 The cost of interchange plus processing will depend on the markup.
 However, generally speaking, interchange plus pricing will yield a substantial savings over the same processing volume when compared to other pricing models such as tiered or enhanced recover reduce (ERR).
-Our article linked above comparing interchange plus to bundled pricing covers this topic in more detail.

 Is interchange plus the best merchant account pricing?